-Two young Indian girls survive Nepal crash
+Two young Indian girls were lucky to survive the Nepal airliner crash today near high-altitude Jomsom airport in northern Nepal.

 The girls aged 6 and 9 were among three Indian survivors of the crash in which the Dronier aircraft got buried after hitting a mountain peak straddling the airport.